saifulkhan/storytelling-vis/README.md

     <br><br>
 </div>

-The `Feature` is an abstract class encapsulates both numerical and semantic attributes of time series data through its subclasses, `NumericalFeature` and `CategoricalFeature`.
-These base classes serving the foundation for concrete classes such as specific implementations like `Peak`, `Min`, `Max`, etc., it provides a structured approach to define features of timeseries data.
+The `Feature` is an abstract class that encapsulates both numerical and semantic attributes of time series data through its subclasses, `NumericalFeature` and `CategoricalFeature`.
+These base classes serve as the foundation for concrete classes such as specific implementations like `Peak`, `Min`, `Max`, etc., it provides a structured approach to define features of time series data.
 Developers can extend this base class to implement new features.

 **Feature Types:** Features are defined as enumerators, e.g.,